atiyasarwar/enumerator/README.md

 ## Tools <br>
 ### Blackbird <br>
-**Description:** Blackbird is a reconnaissance tool designed for information gathering during penetration testing or OSINT activities.
-It focuses on retrieving information related to domains, subdomains, and IP addresses.
-The tool is particularly useful for discovering potential targets and understanding the digital footprint of a website. <br>
+**Description:** Blackbird is a tool designed for information gathering and reconnaissance.
+It collects data related to a target website, focusing on extracting information about its subdomains, IP addresses, and possible vulnerabilities. <br>

+**Information Gathered:** <br>
+* Subdomains associated with the target domain. <br>
+* IP addresses of the target. <br>
+* Possible vulnerabilities based on the collected data. <br>

 **Guide Link:** [Blackbird](https://github.com/p1ngul1n0/blackbird) <br>

 ### Metagoofil <br>
-**Description:** Metagoofil is a tool used for extracting metadata from public documents.
-It can be employed to gather information such as usernames, software versions, and email addresses from various file types like PDF, DOC, XLS, and more.
-This tool is valuable for obtaining hidden details that might expose potential vulnerabilities or aid in profiling a target. <br>
+**Description:** Metagoofil is a metadata gathering tool that extracts valuable information from publicly available documents, such as PDFs, Word documents, and presentations.
+It helps in revealing sensitive information that might be inadvertently disclosed in the document metadata. <br>

+**Information Gathered:** <br>
+* Metadata from documents, including author names, software used, and timestamps. <br>
+* Document-related information, such as file names and paths. <br>

 **Guide Link:** [Metagoofil](https://www.kali.org/tools/metagoofil/) <br>

 ### WHOIS Lookup <br>
-**Description:** Whois lookup is a fundamental tool for querying domain registration information.
-By using the WHOIS command, you can retrieve details about the domain owner, registration and expiration dates, domain registrar, and associated contact information.
-This tool is crucial for understanding the ownership and registration history of a domain. <br>
+**Description:** WHOIS Lookup is a tool used to query domain registration databases to obtain information about the ownership, registration date, and contact details of a domain name. <br>

+**Information Gathered:** <br>
+* Domain ownership details (registrant name, organization, etc.). <br>
+* Registration and expiration dates. <br>
+* Name server information. <br>
+* Contact details of the domain owner. <br>

 **Guide Link:** [WHOIS Lookup](https://www.geeksforgeeks.org/how-to-use-the-whois-command-on-ubuntu-linux) <br>

 ## Extensions <br>
 ### Wappalyzer - Technology Profiler <br>
-**Description:** Wappalyzer is a technology profiler that reveals the technologies used on a website.
-It can identify the content management system (CMS), web server, programming languages, frameworks, and various other technologies employed in the web development stack.
-This information is valuable for understanding the technology landscape of a website, aiding in vulnerability assessment, and keeping track of software versions. <br>
+**Description:** Wappalyzer is a technology profiler that identifies the technologies used by a website.
+It detects content management systems, web frameworks, server software, and more, providing insights into the technology stack employed by the target site. <br>

+**Information Gathered:** <br>
+* Content Management System (CMS) being used. <br>
+* Web frameworks and libraries utilized. <br>
+* Server software and hosting details. <br>

-**How to Add:** Wappalyzer can be added to Firefox as an extension.
+**How to Add:** <br>
+Wappalyzer can be added to Firefox as an extension.
 You can find it on the official Firefox Add-ons website.
 Simply click on "Add to Firefox" to install the extension. <br>

 ### Shodan <br>
 **Description:** Shodan is a search engine for internet-connected devices.
 It allows users to discover and explore devices connected to the internet, including servers, routers, webcams, and more.
 Shodan provides information about open ports, services running on those ports, and sometimes even specific vulnerabilities.
 It's widely used for both security research and reconnaissance. <br>

+**Information Gathered:** <br>
+* Open ports and services on a target server. <br>
+* Details about connected devices, including type and manufacturer. <br>
+* Vulnerabilities and misconfigurations. <br>

-**How to Add:** Shodan provides a Firefox extension that can be added from the Mozilla Add-ons website.
+**How to Add:** <br>
+Shodan provides a Firefox extension that can be added from the Mozilla Add-ons website.
 Click on "Add to Firefox" to install the Shodan extension. <br>

 ### Link Gopher <br>
-**Description:** Link Gopher is an extension that extracts and displays links from a webpage.
-It helps users quickly gather a list of URLs on a site, facilitating further analysis or exploration.
-This can be useful for understanding the site structure, finding hidden pages, or checking for broken links. <br>
+**Description:** Link Gopher is a Firefox extension that extracts and lists all the links (URLs) on a webpage.
+It simplifies the process of collecting and analyzing the links present on a website. <br>

+**Information Gathered:** <br>
+* List of all links on a webpage. <br>
+* URL details, including target destinations. <br>

-**How to Add:** Link Gopher can be added to Firefox through the Mozilla Add-ons website.
+**How to Add:** <br>
+Link Gopher can be added to Firefox through the Mozilla Add-ons website.
 Click on "Add to Firefox" to install the Link Gopher extension. <br>

+## Kali Linux Built-in Tools <br>
+### The Harvester <br>
+**Description:** The Harvester is a reconnaissance tool used for gathering information about email addresses, subdomains, and other related information regarding a target.
+It collects data from various public sources, including search engines, PGP key servers, and Shodan.
+The Harvester is particularly useful for information gathering during the initial phases of penetration testing or ethical hacking. <br>

+**Information Gathered:** <br>
+* Email addresses associated with the target domain. <br>
+* Subdomains of the target domain. <br>
+* Hostnames associated with the target. <br>

+**How to Access:** <br>
+The Harvester is pre-installed in Kali Linux.
+You can access it from the terminal by typing: theharvester. <br>

+### Nmap (Network Mapper) <br>
+**Description:** Nmap is a powerful open-source tool for network exploration and security auditing.
+It is used to discover hosts and services on a computer network, creating a map of the network's structure.
+Nmap employs various scanning techniques to gather information about open ports, running services, and the operating systems of target machines.
+It is widely used by security professionals for network reconnaissance and vulnerability assessment. <br>

+**Information Gathered:** <br>
+* Open ports on target systems. <br>
+* Services running on those ports. <br>
+* Version information about the services. <br>
+* Operating system detection. <br>

+**How to Access:** <br>
+Nmap is also pre-installed in Kali Linux.
+You can access it from the terminal using the nmap command, followed by the target IP or hostname.
+For example: nmap target.com. <br>